 - Establishing channels of communication between such roles

 - Employing the expertise of a Core PCO

 - Taking into account the budgetary concerns (and the projected ROI) of the event itself

-These topics can all be quite challenging.
-In order to incorporate the most effective turnkey solutions, we encourage you to take a look at our in-depth ‘White Paper 4: Defining Roles in Meeting Management’ to find about the best strategies to employ at the most appropriate times.
+These topics can all be quite challenging in order to incorporate the most effective turnkey solutions.
+We encourage you to take a look at our in-depth ‘White Paper 4: Defining Roles in Meeting Management’ to find out the best strategies to employ at the most appropriate times.

-Congrex Switzerland is an internationally operating agency delivering integrated solutions especially for non-profit clients.
-This encompasses the overall organisation of conferences including the management of hotel rooms and the strategic consultancy of associations.
-Annually Congrex Switzerland organises approximately 33 conferences with over 73’000 delegates.
-Amongst our clients are international associations, governmental organisation and corporations.
+Congrex Switzerland is an internationally operating agency delivering customised solutions.
+This encompasses the overall organisation of conferences and meetings, including the management of hotel rooms and strategic consultancy.
+Annually Congrex Switzerland organises approximately 45 events with over 73’000 delegates.
+Amongst our clients are international associations, governmental organisations and corporations.

 If you wish to receive additional information about Congrex Switzerland, please feel free to contact us.